skoczen/will/README.md

     # For Production:
-    export WILL_HTTPSERVER_PORT="80"  # Port to listen to (defaults to $PORT, then 80.) export WILL_URL="http://my-will.herokuapp.com/" # If will isn't accessible at localhost (heroku, etc):
+    export WILL_HTTPSERVER_PORT="80"  # Port to listen to (defaults to $PORT, then 80.) export WILL_URL="http://my-will.herokuapp.com" # If will isn't accessible at localhost (heroku, etc).
+No trailing slash.:

     # Optional
     export WILL_DEFAULT_ROOM='12345_room1@conf.hipchat.com'  # Default room: (otherwise defaults to the first of WILL_ROOMS)